This document outlines finance and accounting practices of Hypha Worker Co-operative, including:

 RT0001GST/HST (RT) is reported and paid each filing period (TBD)

-As a non-profit organization, our co-operative should have tax-exempt status and pay no corporate income tax.
+As a non-profit organization, our co-operative has tax-exempt status and pays no corporate income tax.

-The Finance WG is responsible for bookkeeping and calculating wage deductions using Quickbooks Online, then reporting and remitting appropriate withheld wages to CRA each month.
+The Finance WG is responsible for bookkeeping and calculating wage deductions using Quickbooks Online, then reporting and remitting withheld wages to CRA each month.
+These remittances are handled through Wagepoint on their non-accelerated remittance schedule.

 At the end of each calendar year, Hypha's accountant will send a T4 to each Member and to CRA for personal income tax filings.
 The accountant will also file annual tax returns for each fiscal year-end, set on June 30, and coordinate with the Finance WG to facilitate filings and remittances.